Vikas-saroj/Digital-Clock-using-Python/README.md

 ---

-Don't forget to give this project a star if you found it helpful!
+⭐️ Don't forget to give this project a star if you found it helpful!

 ![GitHub stars](https://img.shields.io/github/stars/Vikas-saroj/Digital-Clock-using-Python?style=social)

+  ## 📜 License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Vikas-saroj/Digital-Clock-using-Python/blob/main/LICENSE) file for details.